USTC-AIS-Lab/TSFDO/README.md

 # TSFDO

+1. The fully distributed odometry framework for multi-robot systems cooperative localization problem with dynamic communication topologies, termed **TSFDO**, is a two-stage, filter-based approach that integrates IMU, LiDAR, and UWB measurements in a tightly-coupled invariant extended Kalman filter-based way.

+2. Comparative studies against state-of-the-art cooperative localization methods confirm the superior accuracy of the proposed approach.

-This repository provides the selected figures and data used in the paper *“From Local Odometry to Global Awareness: A Two-Stage Filter-Based Distributed Odometry for Multi-Robot Systems”*, for the convenience of researchers to reference and use.
+3. This repository provides the selected figures and data used in the paper *“From Local Odometry to Global Awareness: A Two-Stage Filter-Based Distributed Odometry for Multi-Robot Systems”*, for the convenience of researchers to reference and use.

 📄 Related paper is available on arxiv: [TSFDO](https://arxiv.org/abs/xxxx).